GraphicsProgramming/learnd3d11/docs/index.md

 - [GLFW](https://www.glfw.org) It provides the window to render our things in, as well as input handling via mouse and keyboard.
 Yes there are also alternatives like `SDL2` for instance.
 It serves the same purpose, we just decided to go with `GLFW`.
 You might also wonder about "I want to do it myself, from scratch" then you really could do it yourself; but its the year 2022 by the time we are writing this thing and the problem of creating a window and handling input has been solved many times already, why reinvent the wheel.
 We have a link [here](DIYWinApi.md) to show how you could do it).

 - [DirectXMath](...link...)
-As part of the Windows SDK will be the math library we use
+As it is part of the Windows SDK, this is the math library we will use.

-- [Assimp](www.assimp.org) Assimp provides facilities to load mesh files of various file formats
+- [Assimp](www.assimp.org) Assimp provides facilities to load mesh files of various file formats.

 - [dear IMGUI](https://github.com/ocornut/imgui) dear IMGUI is an easy to use immediate mode graphics user interface library, its widely used in the industry and we will be using it to display interactive options